rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/ubuntu.md

 ## Install via Direct Downloads

-You can also download the RSKj Ubuntu Package for the latest RSKj release `FINGERROOT 5.2.0` and install it with the `dpkg` command.
+You can also download the RSKj Ubuntu Package for the latest RSKj release `ARROWHEAD 6.0.0` and install it with the `dpkg` command.
 Follow this [download link](https://launchpad.net/~rsksmart/+archive/ubuntu/rskj/+packages) to download the matching package for your ubuntu system.

 ```shell
 # first install openjdk-8-jre or oracle-java8-installer